GustavoZiel/NeoSuperTinyLanguageModels/README.md

 **What to expect:**

 - **Initialization:** You will see initialization logs in the console.
-- **Preparing Data:** The Simple English Wikipedia dataset will be downloaded and preprocessed.
+- **Preparing Data:** The [Simple English Wikipedia](https://huggingface.co/datasets/wikimedia/wikipedia/viewer/20231101.simple) dataset will be downloaded and preprocessed.
 - **Training Loop:** A progress bar will appear.
 Ensure the loss value is decreasing.
-- **Duration:** This run should complete in under 5 minutes.
+- **Duration:** This run should take no longer than 10 minutes.

 **Next Steps:**
-To run a real experiment, edit the parameters in `configs/train.yaml`.
+To run a real experiment, edit the parameters in `full_configs/simple_en_wiki.yaml` or change the model config file path in `configs/train.yaml` for another full configuration.
 You will likely want to increase `max_steps` and `epochs`, and tune the `batch_size` or `learning_rate` to fit your hardware and desired intention.

 ### 🤖 Training GPT-2 Small

-To train with the **GPT-2 Small** architecture (124M parameters) on the **Wikitext-103** dataset, simply change the base configuration file in `configs/train.yaml` to point to the corresponding full config.
+To train with the **GPT-2 Small** architecture (124M parameters) on the **Wikitext-103** dataset, simply change the base configuration file in `configs/train.yaml` to point to the corresponding file on `configs/full_configs/gpt2_small.yaml.yaml`.
 No other modifications are needed unless you want custom hyperparameters.

 ### ⏯️ Resuming Training

-To resume training from a saved checkpoint, include the path to that checkpoint at the top of your model configuration file, see `configs/full_configs/simple_en_wiki_resume_checkpoint.yaml` for an example.
+To resume training from a saved checkpoint, include the path to the checkpoint file at the top of your model configuration file, see `configs/full_configs/simple_en_wiki_resume_checkpoint.yaml` for an example.
 Once the path is added, running the training command will automatically continue from the latest saved state.

 ### 💉 Fact Injection Experiments

-To run fact-injection experiments, enable the `inject` block inside the trainer settings.
+To run fact-injection experiments, enable the `perform_injection` block inside the trainer settings.
 This activates the components responsible for:

 - **Data Mixing:** Combining your primary training dataset with a stream of injected facts.
 - **Evaluation:** Periodically probing the model with targeted prompts to measure how well the injected facts were learned and retained.